About

 • naan bread – to soak up all of that extra peanut sauce.

-Make this Vegan Peanut Curry in 30 Minutes!
+Make this Vegan Curry in 30 Minutes!

 This curry recipe comes together super quick.
 In just about 30 minutes you have yourself the perfect weeknight meal.
 Meatless Monday, anyone?